MDPFuzz: Testing Models Solving Markov Decision Processes: Implementation Evaluation Setup

-\textbf{Testing Oracles.}~For RL and IL models in CARLA, our oracle examines whether the model-controlled vehicle collides with other vehicles or buildings.
-For DNN-based ACAS Xu, our oracle checks collisions of the DNN-controlled airplane with other airplanes.
-For Coop Navi, our oracle checks collisions between MARL-controlled agents.
-For BipedalWalker, our oracle checks whether the RL-controlled walking agent falls.
-We refer to these abnormal states examined by the oracles as ``crashes'' in evaluation for simplicity.
+\textbf{Testing Oracles (Crash Definition).}~For RL and IL models in CARLA, we examine whether the model-controlled vehicle collides with other vehicles or buildings.
+For DNN-based ACAS Xu, we check collisions of the DNN-controlled airplane with other airplanes.
+For Coop Navi, we check collisions between MARL-controlled agents.
+For BipedalWalker, we check whether the RL-controlled walking agent falls (i.e., its head touches the ground).

+As expected, the crash or abnormal state is defined case by case, and orthogonal to \tool.
+Users can configure \tool\ with other undesired behaviors as long as such abnormal states can induce reasonably low rewards.
+In sum, we deem that the abnormal state definition is not restricted to certain scenarios, and we evaluate \tool\ on multiple models across multiple scenarios to alleviate potential concern that \tool\ won't generalize.

+\textbf{MDP Initial State Sampling, Mutation, and Validation.}~As aforementioned, the initial states of MDPs (e.g., the positions of all participants) serve the test inputs. \tool\ samples (line 5 in \A~\ref{alg:fuzz-alg}) and mutates (line 13) MDP initial states.
+In brief, we emphasize that:

+We add random noise to the initial states and the noise type depends on type of the original data, e.g., adding small Gaussian float numbers from $N(0,1)$ to vehicles' initial positions, and adding small uniform integers from $U(0,4)$ to the ground type in BipedalWalker.
+We use a similar strategy to add small random permutations in \code{Sensitivity}.